willemverbuyst/school-dashboard-server/README.md

 In short: this is a dashboard where students and teachers can keep track of grades and progress for multiple subjects/students.
 For the details on the functionality see the [user stories](#userStories).

-### Log in with:

-Contact me for log in credentials.

 ## Who am I?

 I am part of class #40, attending an 11 week JavaScript bootcamp at [Codaisseur](https://codaisseur.com/).